István Tisza: Foreign policy and World War I

-Tisza and Hötzendorf left Vienna after 3 days long fierce debate.
+Tisza and Hötzendorf left Vienna after three days of fierce debate.

 A few days before the assassination of Franz Ferdinand in Sarajevo, which resulted in World War I, Tisza supported a strong stand against Serbia.
 However, after the assassination he was against going to war against Serbia, a rare view in Austria-Hungary.
 He knew the army's strength, and he was afraid that with the increase of more Slavic territories the equilibrium inside the monarchy would be upset.
 Moreover, he was afraid that Romania would seize Transylvania.
 However he came to realize that ending the alliance with Germany would have meant the end of Austria-Hungary as a Great Power, so he gave in and supported the war.
 He then became a relentless supporter of the war until its end.

 Tisza believed Romania to be an enemy from the beginning.
 He was afraid that if Romania attacked Hungary then the Romanians in Transylvania would revolt against Hungary.
 In the end, 40,000 soldiers were moved to protect Transylvania.

 The very existence of the dual monarchy came into question during the war.
 Tisza wanted to solidify the government.
 He appointed Baron Stephan Burián von Rajecz who planned to increase the prestige of the monarchy and to get parity with Germany but also to negotiate peace with the help of the Americans.
 But Berlin alienated the United States by announcing full submarine warfare in 1917, with the goal of sinking American ships bringing supplies to the Allies.

 Towards the end of the war, Tisza had wanted to give the Serbs and Bosnians autonomy within Austria-Hungary.
 As a homo regius ("king's man"), he went to Sarajevo to attempt this, but they demanded independent states.
 By late October 1918, the dissolution of the dual monarchy and the surrender of Germany were imminent and there was nothing that foreign minister Burián (who was still in that role) could do to change the course of history.
 Under dualist Austro-Hungarian state, the Emperor held foreign policy and military affairs in his hands, and his influence in Hungary was, by Tisza's words, no more than "a weak guiding influence".
 However the Western politicians and journalists of the time might have thought that, while Hungary and the Hungarian parliament seemed stable under Tisza's leadership (due to the supermajority of his party), Austria was weakened by a series of domestic political crises and the war had broken out with an attack on Serbia, which directly bordered with kingdom of Hungary.
 After German Emperor Wilhelm II and German General Erich Ludendorff, István Tisza was often described by the Western press to be the "most hated enemy", as he was considered the third most important man of the Central Powers in 1918.